FDP Expanded Clearinghouse System Instructions

 The end goal is to have a completed, certified, published Profile – all entered within and accessible through the web-based Expanded Clearinghouse System.

 If possible, having access to a workstation with two monitors would be helpful.
-One monitor could display the completed Excel Entity Profile, while the other monitor could display the FDP Web-based Expanded Clearinghouse System.
+One monitor could display the completed Organizational Data Worksheet, while the other monitor could display the FDP Web-based Expanded Clearinghouse System.

 The FDP Expanded Clearinghouse is located at: fdpclearinghouse.org.
-Pilot Members must have a user set up in the system in order to create, edit, certify, or submit a profile.
+Participating organizations must have a user set up in the system in order to create, edit, certify, or submit a profile.
 See below on how to become a user.

-The System Administration team will set up an Organizational Owner for each Pilot Organization.
-The primary point of contact for each institution in Cohorts 1 and 2 will be established as the Organizational Owner for the institution.
-The Organizational Owner has the ability to create other users for their institution.
-The institution must have at least one Organizational Owner to be able to access the FDP Expanded Clearinghouse System.
+The System Administration team will set up an Organizational Owner for each participating organization.
+After the Organizational Owner creates the Profile, the Owner is able to create other users for their organization.
+The organization must have at least one Organizational Owner to be able to access the FDP Expanded Clearinghouse System.
 For assistance, email firstname.lastname@example.org.

 1) creating a profile for the organization and

 2) creating accounts for other organizational users, as well as granting them appropriate permission(s).

 For a full list of users and permissions, see Appendix A.

 On the menu bar near the top of the screen, click on “Add Organization.”